Subramaniam-dot/Machine-Learning-in-Python-Performing-Principal-Component-Analysis-PCA-on-Breast-Cancer-Wisconsin/README.md

 # Machine-Learning-in-Python-Performing-Principal-Component-Analysis-PCA-on-Breast-Cancer-Wisconsin

+Given a collection of points in two, three, or higher dimensional space, a "best fitting" line can be defined as one that minimizes the average squared distance from a point to the line.
+The next best-fitting line can be similarly chosen from directions perpendicular to the first.
+Repeating this process yields an orthogonal basis in which different individual dimensions of the data are uncorrelated.
+These basis vectors are called principal components, and several related procedures principal component analysis (PCA).

+PCA is mostly used as a tool in exploratory data analysis and for making predictive models.
+It is often used to visualize genetic distance and relatedness between populations.
+PCA is either done by singular value decomposition of a design matrix or by doing the following 2 steps:

+calculating the data covariance (or correlation) matrix of the original data performing eigenvalue decomposition on the covariance matrix.

+For More info check out Wikipedia

 ## Table of Contents:
 1. Load Breast Cancer Wisconsin Diagnostic data set
 2. Assigning Input (X) and Output (Y) variables